IHH (Turkish NGO): Collaboration with the United Nations

+1990s and early 2000s collaboration with Al Qaeda

+According to Jean-Louis Bruguiere, who was chief magistrate of the French counter terrorism unit and is as of 2024 the chief of the EU's and US Treasury's terror financing unit, the IHH had "clear, long-standing ties to terrorism and Jihad,".
+Burguiere told NBC that the organization was under investigation in the 1990s and was assisting Osama bin Laden's Al Qaeda when they wanted to target the United States.
+Members of the Fateh Kamel cell worked in IHH.
+NBC reported that IHH had a role in assisting Al Qaeda in planning a terrorist attack against Los Angeles international airport.
+IHH denied their connection to Al Qaeda.

 Africa Cataract Project

 The project aims at performing 100.000 free cataract surgery operations in ten African countries: Sudan, Ethiopia, Somalia, Chad, Niger, Togo, Benin, Gana, Mali, and Burkina Faso.
 Volunteer Turkish surgeons and nurses take part in the project and travel to African countries for surgery.
 One of the objectives of the program is to offer free eye care for needy people.
 The Turkish International Cooperation and Development Agency and Turkey's and Sudan's Ministries of Health are supporting the project.
 All surgeries are broadcast live on the project website and the IHH website.

 In 2011, IHH worked with Turkish aid groups like Kimse Yok Mu, the Turkish Red Crescent (Kızılay) and Doctors Worldwide in Somalia.
 IHH aid reached a total of 376,777 people.
 Relief efforts, totaling TL 2,420,612 (c US$400,00) included food and medicine distributions, digging 70 water wells, health screenings, fitr (alms) donations and iftars (fast-breaking meals).
 With regards to its work in Somalia, one worker said that "the İHH already has been working in Somalia for the last 15 years in the fields of education and social and medical care.
 As for the food crisis, the activities will continue for at least another three years because the drought has spread and it sounds like it's not over.
 But as for other fields, the İHH is there and the activities will continue."
 He continued that "in order to help families of orphans to make a living and stand on their own two feet, we gave the families of 40 orphans sewing machines and cows, while we gave another 20 families sesame and flour milling machines.
 In addition, the İHH offered medical examinations to 400 orphans and treated 137 children with various diseases."